-First Year, Fall Semester

-DM 901 Doctor of Ministry Orientation and Assessment 3

-DM 931 DMin Project: Proposal1

-First Year, Spring Semester

-DM 915 Readings in Practical Theology for Pentecostal Ministry

-DM 911 Context-Based Covenant Group: Project Proposal 1

-First Year, J-Terms

-Focus Area Elective 3

-Second Year, Fall Semester

-DM 914 Reading Scripture for Ministry3

-DM 932 Doctor of Ministry Project/Dissertation: Prospectus

-Second Year Spring Semester

-DM 912 Context-Based Covenant Group: Project Prospectus

-DM 933 DMin Project: Implementation and Assessment

-Divi 955 Divini 1 roject.
-Implementation and rassessment

-Focus Area Elective3

-Second Year J-terms

-Focus Area Elective

-3

-Third Year, Fall Semester

-DM 908 Reading Theology for Ministry3

-DM 913 Context-Based Covenant Group: Project Implementation and Assessment 1

-, or the second

-Third Year, Spring Semester

-, 1

-DM 934 DMin Dissertation and Defense3

-,

-TOTAL DMIN Degree Program Requirements:30 Credit Hours

-Program Sequence for Part Time Students

-Students who choose to complete the program at a slower pace will have more flexibility in scheduling their courses.
+Second Year Fall Semester DM 914 Reading Scripture for Ministry......3 DM 932 Doctor of Ministry Project/Dissertation: Prospectus......
+Spring Semester DM 912 Context-Based Covenant Group: Project Prospectus......
+DM 933 DMin Project: Implementation and Assessment......
+Focus Area Elective3 J-terms Total Second Year Credit Hours: 12 Third Year Fall Semester DM 908 Reading Theology for Ministry3 DM 913 Context-Based Covenant Group: Project Implementation and Spring Semester DM 934 DMin Dissertation and Defense......3 Total Third Year Credit Hours: 7 Total DMIN Degree Program Requirements: 30 Credit Hours TYPICAL DOCTOR OF MINISTRY PROGRAM (Part-time Students) Students who choose to complete the program at a slower pace will have more flexibility in scheduling their courses.
 There is no typical sequence for part time students.
 However, it is very important that the student remember that the core curriculum is only offered in the fall and spring semesters.
 Further, it is critical that the student remember that the nine hours directly connected to the project/dissertation must be taken in the specified sequence.
 That sequence is as follows: